Keep your freelance business running smoothly by creating an end-of-day ritual that gives you time to finish up one day and prepare for the next day.

 Tidy up the desk, get rid of any trash or dishes, consolidate loose notes and papers, water plants, turn off equipment and lights, and ensure the workspace is ready to welcome a new workday.

-When my agency grew its team, each day began with a stand-up that ran through the status of every project, what each person was working on, pending deadlines, and the like.
-The problem is that the daily stand-up interrupted the most creative and focused part of my day and often prevented team members from getting started.
+When my agency grew to five people, each day began with a stand-up that ran through the status of every project, what each person was working on, pending deadlines, and the like.
+The problem is that the daily stand-up interrupted the most creative and focused part of the day and often prevented team members from getting started.

 If you have a team — whether in-house, contractors, on-site, or remote — the daily wrap-up may include tasks such as: